PDC-support/hpc-intro-retired/_episodes/01-linux.md

 > ## Exercise 2.2
 >
-> - On Tegner find (lfs find ... ) all the dirs/files at $WRKDIR that do not belong to your group.
+> - On Tegner find (lfs find ... ) all the dirs/files on klemming that do not belong to your group.
->   Tip: on Tegner at WRKDIR your username $USER and group name are the same.
+>   Tip: on klemming, your username $USER and group name are the same.
 On any other filesystem,
 >   ``$(id -gn)`` returns your group name.
 > - Extend above command to fix the group ownership  (... | xargs)
 > - On Tegner go through all $WRKDIR subdirectories with 'lfs find ...' and set s-bit for the group